 Passion.io – LMS app builder for coaches

-The course builder includes various widgets for lessons, with native integrations like Typeform for mandatory submissions and Calendly for consultations.
+Its course builder features lesson widgets with Typeform integration for submissions and Calendly for booking consultations.

-However, as a micro-niche app, Passion lacks some advanced course and community features, including user member profiles.
+However, this micro-niche focus means Passion lacks some advanced course and community features, including user profiles.

 Podia